hiddenqueenM/hiddenqueenM/README.md

 Here are some ideas to get you started:
 I am Cai'tarra.
 - I’m currently working on earning my certifaction as a full stack developer.
-- I use Github, Visual code studios, and Sublime Text for Programming and Freecodecamp,and Cisco for learning and certifactions
+- I use Github, Visual code studios, and Sublime Text for Programming and Freecodecamp,and Cisco for learning and certifications.
-- How to reach me: Twitter, Github
+- How to reach me: Twitter, Github, and Email.